 Illegal street cocaine is available in different forms:

-- Cocaine salt is usually absorbed through the mucous membranes (intranasal or oral) or injected.
+- Cocaine salt is water soluble and absorbed through all mucous membranes (intranasal, oral, intravaginal, rectal) or injected.
 Street names include coke, blow, white lady, white dragon, nose candy, happy dust, aspirin, foo-foo dust, lady, Big C, coconut, Florida snow, devil's dandruff, and flake.

 - In a paste form, it has been called pasta, basuco, and bazooka.

-The effects of cocaine are described as a state of hyperalertness, energy, and euphoria.
+The effects of cocaine use are described as a state of hyperalertness, energy, and euphoria.
 Cocaine toxicity, or acute intoxication, refers to the unintended effects of cocaine on the human organs.
-Intoxication results in substance-related emergency department visits second only to acute alcohol toxicity.
-Patients may present with behavioral changes (agitation, restlessness, anxiety, and heightened emotions), circulatory changes (hypertension, pallor, and irregular pulse), respiratory changes, hyperthermia, and central nervous system signs (sweating, nausea, vomiting, tremor, headache, vertigo, and teeth grinding).
+Cocaine intoxication results in substance-related ED visits second only to those of acute alcohol toxicity.
+Patients may present with behavioral changes (agitation, psychosis, restlessness, anxiety, and heightened emotions), circulatory changes (hypertension, pallor, irregular pulse, arrythmias), respiratory changes, hyperthermia, and central nervous system signs (sweating, nausea, vomiting, tremor, headache, vertigo, and teeth grinding).

-Related topics: Cocaine mucosal ulcer, Skin popping substance abuse, Sympathomimetic toxicity
+Related topics: cocaine mucosal ulcer, cocaine-related cardiomyopathy, skin popping substance abuse, sympathomimetic toxicity